-Oil If you have answered yes, ple ease answer the three questic ons below: i) When was your central hea installed? ting system or partial central heating system When built.
-New boiler approx' 10 years ago (ii) Do you have a maintenand ce contract for the central hea ating system?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
+Oil If you have answered yes, ple ease answer the three questi ons below: i) When was your central hea installed? ting system or partial centra heating system When built (ii) Do you have a maintenand ce contract for the central he ating system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar ?
 8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance Certifica te which is less No 9.
+Energy Performance Certifica ate which is less No 9.
 Issues that may have affected d your property a.
-Has there been any storm, flo property while you have own ood, fire or other structural da mage to the No If you have answered yes, is insurance claim? the damage the subject of an y outstanding b.
-Are you aware of the existen ce of asbestos in your proper ty?
-No If you have answered yes, plo ease give details: 10.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
+No If you have answered yes, is insurance claim? the damage the subject of ar y outstanding b.
+Are you aware of the existen ce of asbestos in your prope rty?
+No If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes SO energy Mains drainage Yes Local Authority Telephone Yes Vodafone
+Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Power Mains drainage Yes Local Authority Telephone Yes Talk talk

-Cable TV or satellite No Broadband Yes Vodafone b.
-Is there a septic tank system at your property?
-No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenar nce contract for your septic tank?
+Cable TV or satellite No Broadband Yes Talk talk b.
+Is there a septic tank system Is there a septic tank system at your property?
+If you have answered yes, please answer the two questions below: (i) Do you have appropriate tank? consents for the disc harge from your septic (ii) Do you have a maintenar nce contract for your septic tank?
 If have answered yes, details maintenance contract: s of the company wit h which you have a 11.
 Responsibilities for shared or common areas a.
 Are you aware of any responsed jointly, such as the reboundary, or garden area? epair of a shared driv No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major re during the time you have ow of any part of the roof No d.
+Is there a responsibility to roof, common stairwell or No If you have answered yes, please give details: C. Has there been any major re during the time you have ow of any part of the roof Yes d.
 Do you have the right to wa for example to put out you boundaries?
 No If you have answered yes, p please give details: e.
 As far as you are aware, do walk over your property, fo maintain their boundaries? or example to put ou No If you have answered yes, I please give details: f.
-As far as you are aware, is your property? (public right right to pass, whether or no nt of way is a way ov er which the public has a No 1
+As far as you are aware, is your property? (public right right to pass, whether or no nt of way is a way ov er which the public has a No